-- 1. The threshold for documentation of successful remediation is completion of all remediation plan requirements and a remediation assessment minimum score of 75%. - 2.
-If a student successfully completes remediation with a remediation assessment score greater than 75%, the original grade will be increased to 75% (but no higher) as the official grade. - 3.
-If the remediation score is below 75%, the original score will remain as the official grade.
+- 1. The threshold for documentation of successful remediation is completion of all remediation plan requirements and a remediation assessment minimum score of 70%. - 2.
+Only 1 remediation assessment is allowed per examiation. - 3.
+If a student successfully completes remediation with a remediation assessment score greater than 70%, the original grade will be increased to 70% (but no higher) as the official grade. - 4.
+If the remediation assessment score is below 70%, the original score will remain as the official grade.